GabrielGPeters/LandsatResearchScripts/README.md

 # LandsatResearchScripts
 Collection of code previously used in GEE converted to python for use in QGIS

-1. SurfaceTemp_SandyPondNY.py
-   Python code to
+SurfaceTemp_SandyPondNY.py.   -   Python code to obtain surface temperature measurements at specific locations